-Everything from refrigerators, geysers, television, air-conditioners, lights, electric fans, and beyond are the appliances that consume energy.
-The UK Power declared that the average high consumption scale for electricity is between 4,300 kWh to 7,100 kWh annually.
+Everything from refrigerators, geysers, televisions, air-conditioners, lights, electric fans, and beyond are the appliances that consume energy.

 To create an ideal scenario, let’s take the average annual consumption as 10,000 kWh.
 To get a precise calculation of your yearly electricity consumption, view your last year’s electricity bill.

-The production ratio is measured by a solar panel’s system.
-It is the total energy output of a system in kilowatt-hour to the actual system size.
+A solar panel system measures the production ratio.
+It is the total energy output of a system in kilowatt-hours to the actual system size.
 The ratio number depends on the sunlight your solar panel system receives.